 The ketch offers more versatility in heavy weather with the ability to shorten down to reefed mizzen and a small headsail set on the inner forestay.

 You can also make do with just a scrap of mainsail in really awful conditions.
 The Sundeer 64 ketch Theta Volantis (above), also a circumnavigator, dealt with a severe winter storm in the North Atlantic during her initial delivery to Europe.
 You can read about this blow in our book Surviving the Storm.

-The crossing of the North Atlantic by Artemis can also be viewed on the DVD “Winter Crossing”, part of the Offshore Voyaging DVD series.
-There is some amazing heavy weather footage in this DVD.
+The crossing of the North Atlantic by Artemis can also be viewed on the video “Winter Crossing”, on our YouTube channel.

 With the cutter, as the breeze really picks up, you eventually drop the main and go with a staysail or storm jib set on an inner stay.
 Both rigs work offshore.
 But they require a different approach.
 There’s also a major aesthetic difference between the appearance of the two sail plans.